 4 Credits Students develop a solid background in microbiology and study the physiology, ecology, molecular biology, and phylogeny of microbial organisms, as well as the impact of these organisms on human health and the environment.
 In the laboratory, students acquire skills in culturing, characterizing, and quantifying microorganisms.

 BIO 346 - Wildlife Disease

-4 Credits Students investigate the causes of wildlife diseases and management practices to protect wildlife of economic and conservation importance.
+3 Credits Students investigate the causes of wildlife diseases and management practices to protect wildlife of economic and conservation importance.
 Topics include the pathobiology, zoonosis, disease survey techniques, and disease management.
-Laboratory exercises teach basic micro, molecular, and field techniques to investigate diseases presence and prevalence in the wild.